dderg/docxtemplater-chart-module/readme.md

 # Changelog

+### 0.0.6
+- x and y axises flipped in options, now correct

 ### 0.0.5
 - min and max axis values options added
 - options are nested now for easier readability